- by Gitabushi

 A professional movie, although the special effects were better than I would have expected.
 But they were clearly on a tight budget to get things done.

-A goad Bad movie.
+A good Bad movie.
 Because it simply isn’t a Bad Movie.
 Okay, okay, it could be seen as a bad movie due to its production values and lack of brand-name actors.
 But if you can suspend your disbelief for the cheesier aspects, honestly: the stronger elements of the movie make it a good movie.
 Not a great movie, but a good one.
+Sort of.
+Almost.

 What this movie is: